The Need for Carbon

 **ARFQ-native execution.** Automated RFQ replaces manual quote requests with continuous executable streaming.
 Solvers stream live quotes; the trader accepts the best; collateral locks on-chain; the solver hedges.
 Sub-five-second fills.
 Broker-grade pricing.
 Full on-chain settlement.

 **Two solver tracks, one venue.** Crypto perpetual flow runs through third-party market-maker solvers competing on price.
-CFD flow runs through Carbon's proprietary solver, hedged 1:1 through institutional TradFi brokers.
+TradFi flow runs through Carbon's proprietary solver, hedged 1:1 through institutional TradFi brokers.
 Both tracks settle through the same ARFQ rails, into the same on-chain account.

 **One unified account.** A trader holds USDC, opens a long on AAPL, opens a short on BTC, manages both from one account and never leaves their wallet.